AaronPierson/WebMagic/content/blog/my-home-lab.md

 author: "Aaron Pierson"
 excerpt: "Discover the world of virtualization with Proxmox and how it powers my home lab."
 #image: "/images/proxmox-lab.jpg" # Replace with the path to your featured image
-tags: ["Proxmox", "Home Lab", "Virtualization"]
+tags: ["Proxmox", "Home Lab", "Virtualization", "Docker", "Portainer", "NAS Backup", "Server Security", "Cloudflare Tunnels"]
 ---

 ![Proxmox Home Lab](/images/proxmox-lab.jpg)